chalkos/utsushis-charm/README.md

 9. Click `Ok/Apply` for every window you opened.
 10. Restart every terminal/command line, or reboot to make sure you'll have access to the new commands

-# How does this work

-Using a combination of coding and algorithms, the developer was able to make drones fly without them crashing into each other.

-In all seriousness, the work is done in a few broad steps:
-1. Take all the videos and apply a filter and crop them to a smaller resolution to keep only the important data, keeping around one frame per charm
-2. Out of those frames, get the slots, skills and skill levels
-3. Feed the Skills to Google Tesseract to extract the names
-   - If it is not a known skill, try using known corrections to get the proper skill
-   - If needed, ask the user for input on what the skill is
-4. Output the final list of charms

 # Contribute

-- If you ran everything and got new corrections in the [`skill_corrections.csv`](skill_corrections.csv) file, consider creating a pull request to add them for others.
 - If you feel like contributing anything, go ahead and submit a pull request I'll be happy to take a look and decide if it's something worth adding.

 # TODOS: